-In addition, the OUR maintains a database of all Abstracts of presentations at the Annual Celebration of Undergraduate Research.
+In addition, the OUR maintains a database of all abstracts of presentations at the Annual Celebration of Undergraduate Research.
 These Abstracts also include information about graduate mentors and faculty advisors, and the extensive database (over 700 abstracts) can be searched by the student’s major department.

-Both the SURFs summaries and the Symposium abstracts are great sources of ideas for future projects and potential faculty advisors, as well as being a fascinating record of the depth and breadth of undergraduate research at UNC-Chapel Hill.
+Both the SURF summaries and the Symposium abstracts are great sources of ideas for future projects and potential faculty advisors, as well as being a fascinating record of the depth and breadth of undergraduate research at UNC-Chapel Hill.

-Projects in the Arts, Humanities, and History
+Recent Projects in the Arts, Humanities, and History

-Projects in the Social Sciences
+Recent Projects in the Social Sciences

-Projects in the Natural Sciences
+Recent Projects in the Natural Sciences

 Support for Summer Undergraduate Research Fellowships (SURFs)